mpkocher/pydantic-cli/README.md

 ### To Improve

-- Better type descriptions in help
+- Better type descriptions in `--help`
-- Better communication of required "options" in help
+- Better support for boolean values to avoid having `--run_training True` and have more natural CLI arg style, such as `--run_training` and `--no_run_training`.
-- Add load from JSON file
+- Better error messages